zwx14700/pravega/documentation/src/docs/reader-group-design.md

 When readers join the group they use the state to determine which segments to read from.
 When they shut down they update the state so that other readers can take over their segments.

 # Failure detector
-We still need some sort of heartbeating mechanism to tell if Readers are alive.
-The problem is greatly simplified because it need not produce a view of the cluster or manage any state.
-The component would just need to detect failures and invoke the <code>void readerOffline(String readerId, Position lastPosition);</code> api on the ReaderGroup
+Applications still need a way to tell if Readers are alive.
+The app just needs to detect failures and invoke the <code>void readerOffline(String readerId, Position lastPosition);</code> api on the ReaderGroup

 For consistency, the Failure detector should not declare a host as dead that is still processing events.
 Doing so could violate exactly once processing guarantees.